-We know that using a Revit server can be challenging.
-Our customers often ask us how Revit Servers will evolve in the future, or will they still be necessary when solutions, such as A360 or BIM360, are available?
+Our customers often ask us how Revit Servers will evolve in the future or will they still be necessary when solutions, such as A360 or BIM360, are available?
+Here’s the lowdown on Revit Servers.

 Considering alternatives to Revit Servers

-Solutions, such as A360 or BIM360 offer basic file storage and some sort of collaboration.
-In each case, however, you have to upload and download your files from a local workstation to your cloud solution or datacenter.
+Solutions, such as A360 or BIM360 offer a basic file storage and limited collaboration.
+Alas with each, you have to upload and download your files from a local workstation to your cloud solution or datacenter.

 To get started, John and Daisy download a centrally stored model, for example, stored in A360.
 Each engineer works on their specific parts of the project.